AshiqurEmon/My-scripts/README.md

-some fun scripts for increase efficiency in bug hunting recon
+some fun scripts to increase efficiency in bug hunting recon